brianhill/deep-springs-observatory/index.md

 The observatory's dome is the [Aphelion 7 ft Model](./resources/plans/DomeCrossSection.gif) purchased used from [Antelope Hills Observatory](http://www.antelopehillsobservatory.org).
 The internal height inside the dome was increased by 9&frac12;&rdquo; to 81&frac12;&rdquo; by putting it on a custom [12-sided foundation](./resources/plans/index.html).

 The observatory went into service for the Term 5 Observational Astronomy course held in March and April of 2022, even though many details remained to be completed.
-The observatory became fully operational when the control room was completely insulated and sheathed and the custom desk was installed in October of 2022.
+The observatory became fully operational in October of 2022 when the control room was completely insulated and sheathed and the custom desk and shelving were installed.

 ![Observatory Fully Operational, October 2022](./photos/ObservatoryFullyOperationalOctober2022.jpeg)

-A dedication will be held when the landscape plan (aka, moving boulders!) is completed.
+A dedication will be held when the landscape plan (which involves moving the largest boulders unearthed during the excavation of the control room foundation) is completed.

 ## Power